nebari-dev/nebari-docs/ARCHITECTURE.md

 ## `docs`

 The main content for the Nebari documentation.
-Since we follow the Diátaxis documentation framework the content is organised to follow the Diátaxis structure:
+Since we follow the Diátaxis documentation framework the content is organized to follow the Diátaxis structure:

 - `tutorials`: Step-by-step tutorials that cover how to do a particular thing from beginning to end.
 - `how-tos`: How-tos that are intended to be used in the context of a particular project.